buntai-fries/C-Learning/readme.md

 4) Type def is used to create a name (like nickname) for var declaration to avoid typos incase of long and inconvienent declaration.
 For more refer to : typeDef_typeAlias.cpp !

 5) To convert variable of one data type into another, we use two method explicit and implicit, refer to : typeConversion.cpp !

+6) To take input from user, we can use cin-operator that use >> unlike cout that uses <<.
+For more refer to userInput.cpp !

+7) Using math operation in cruicial for any practical purpose.
+To learn more refer to mathOperator.cpp !
+[These are few e.g.]